bathtub/heartbreaking/heartbreaking.md

 - To prevent accidentally calling "The Heartbleed Bug" the _Heartbreak_ Bug, by forcing a distinction (this is something I caught myself accidentally doing).

 ## Another bug?
 Yes.
-Its definitely a bug, though I'm not sure of its root cause, and I don't know its severity or if its exploitable.
-It may be like a bug I found in GMP last year; it may be related to Heartbleed; it may be something else altogether.
+Its definitely a bug, though I'm not sure of its root cause, and I don't know its severity or if its exploitable. ~~It may be like a bug I found in GMP last year; it may be related to Heartbleed; it may be something else altogether.~~

+**Edit: I now just realized (whatever _this_ bug is), that it affects OpenSSL 0.9.8+ as well.
+So, it isn't Heartbleed.
+If we're lucky, it could just be a bug in the built-in benchmarking functionality.**

 Summary: when built with LTO/IPO (LLVM or Intel), OpenSSL will compile and pass 'make test'.
 However, if you then invoke `openssl speed`, it will soon loose its ability to count to three.